 Part C is Code Application, which tests how well you can locate, understand, and apply the information found in various welding codes.
 This portion is open-book and you can test with different codes including AWS D1.1 Structural Steel Welding, API 1104, D1.2, and ASME B31.1.

-Although AWS D1.1 is by for the most popular, when you pass the exam, it won’t matter which codebook you use.
+Although AWS D1.1 and API 1104 are by far the most popular, when you pass the exam, it won’t matter which codebook you use.
 Your certification will simply say “CWI,” just like all the other certifications out there.

 Passing the CWI exam is proof of excellence in the welding/inspection field, and because of that, it’s not something that can be mastered quickly.
 The exam pass rate is not high partly because people don’t spend enough time studying.

 For example, traditionally, students take the AWS week-long classroom seminar.
 However, because too much information is crammed into that one week, most of the students walk away still feeling unprepared and need supplemental training.